Clinical Research Coordinator Entry Level Jobs Guideline

 1. Educational Background

-Most entry-level CRC positions require at least a bachelor’s degree in a health-related or science-based field such as biology, nursing, chemistry, or public health.
-While the exact degree may vary by employer, having a strong foundation in health or life sciences is a common requirement.
+The majority of entry-level CRC positions require at least a bachelor’s degree in a health-related or science-based field such as biology, nursing, chemistry or public health.
+The specific degree may differ by employer, but a strong foundation in health or life sciences is a common requirement.

 In some cases, employers may prefer candidates with additional certifications in clinical research.